jonas-kell/bachelor-thesis-experiments/README.md

-# Bachelor-Thesis: Investigation of transformer architectures for geometrical graph structures and their application to two dimensional spin systems
+# Bachelor-Thesis: Investigation of transformer architectures for geometrical graph structures and their application to two-dimensional spin systems

 The work for my Bachelors-Thesis is split into multiple repositories (links for quick access, it may be possible that the repo is private).